-The Community Relations Department engages State and local units of government, private and public organizations, civil and human rights groups, local community leaders, and citizens of Goldsboro in deep and diverse ways.
+The Community Relations and Development Department engages State and local units of government, private and public organizations, civil and human rights groups, local community leaders, and citizens of Goldsboro in deep and diverse ways.
 The Department is the City’s arbitrator, investigator, and/or compliance officer in some case for community conflicts and tensions arising from differences of race, color, national origin, gender, gender identity, sexual orientation, religion, employment, housing, Federal laws, and disability.
 The Community Relations Department is committed to assisting the citizens of Goldsboro to develop mechanisms and community capacity to link the underlying interests of the community to ensure racial and cultural harmony by:

 - Promoting an unbiased social environment for cultural awareness and sensitivity.